smoliva/smoliva.blog/content/post/computer-chronicles-revisited-026-sony-cd-rom-pioneer-px-7-halcyon.md

 + The Sega game *Astron Belt* included footage from the movie *Star Trek II: The Wrath of Khan*.
 + If this was the first time you've ever heard of IBM's TopView, I'm with you.
 Apparently it was an attempt by Big Blue to preempt the coming of Microsoft Windows.
 But it didn't fare much better than the PCjr.
 By 1987, IBM abandoned TopView in favor of its new OS/2 platform.
 + The Kodak-Verbatim marriage didn't last.
 Kodak sold Verbatim to Mitsubishi in 1990.
 Today the Verbatim brand is owned by Taiwan-based CMC Magnetics Corporation.
-+ The thumbnail for this post is an image from *Thayer's Quest*, as initially published in the *Electronic Games* article I cited above.
-The image shows what appears to be the main character confronting a wizard standing over a crystal ball.